bradietilley/laravel-rules/README.md

 ### Conditional Rules

-You may specify rules that are conditionally defined - however that condition is determined is up to you.
-For example, if you wish to make a field `required` on create, and `sometimes` on update, you may define something like:
+You may specify rules that are conditionally defined.
+For example, you may wish to make a field `required` on create, and `sometimes` on update.
+In this case you may define something like:

 ```php
 public function rules(): array